Wrestling School Open House Saturday, April 29 at 2 pm

 The nationally-accredited IWF Wrestling School at 75 Franklin Avenue in Nutley, NJ hosts an Open

-House Tour & Registration Session this Tuesday, March 21 with
+House Tour & Registration Session on Saturday, April 29 with

 Famous graduates include WWE Superstar Darren Young from Union, and WWE Referees Shawn Bennett